deviceplug/btleplug/README.md

 [![Github donate button](https://img.shields.io/badge/github-donate-ff69b4.svg)](https://www.github.com/sponsors/qdot)

-btleplug is an async Rust BLE library, supporting Windows 10, macOS, Linux, and iOS.
+btleplug is an async Rust BLE library, supporting Windows 10, macOS, Linux, iOS, and Android (including Flutter, see below for more info).

 It grew out of several earlier abandoned libraries for various platforms ([rumble](https://github.com/mwylde/rumble), [blurmac](https://github.com/servo/devices), etc...), with the goal of building a fully cross platform library.
 Adding support for other platforms such as Android is planned.